negrifelipe/negrifelipe/README.md

 **Which lenguages do i know?**

-I know a bit of java script and c#
+I know a bit of javascript and c#

 **Contact**